ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 6. CODE THE CODE

-7. TEST THE CODE OF ALGORITHM BY RUNNING THE CODE STEP-By-STEP ON THE BOARD
+7. TEST THE CODE OF ALGORITHM BY RUNNING THE CODE STEP-By-STEP ON THE BOARD WITH A DIFFERENT SMALLER TEST CASE THAN 2.